 Sensor: APS-C CMON | Lens mount: Pentax-K | Screen size: 3-inch, 921,000 dots | Megapixels: 24.2MP | Camera Shooting speed: 6fps | Video resolutions: FULL HD | User levels: Beginners | Price: $827

 9: Sony Alpha a6000

-The last best DSLR cameras for beginners is Sony Alpha a6000 is an improved version of the Sony NEX-6.
+The last best DSLR cameras for beginners are the Sony Alpha a6000 an improved version of the Sony NEX-6.
 The camera features are really worth commendable.
 The improved version of NEX-6 is aiming to offer photographers a strong feature.
 The camera resolution and processor have been bumped up unlike most of the products.

-Sony’s new 24 megapixel ‘Exmor APS HD’ CMOS sensor comes with on-chip phase detection like it’s predecessors, though it covers larger area frames.
+Sony’s new 24-megapixel ‘Exmor APS HD’ CMOS sensor comes with on-chip phase detection like its predecessors, though it covers larger area frames.
 One of its new features is that the shooter sound has been reduced as well.
-If there’s anything that makes the a6000 unique is the cameras improved AF system.
+If there’s anything that makes the a6000 unique is the camera’s improved AF system.
 Although the 25-p contrast-detect system remains the same The number of phase-detect points has been upgraded from 99 to 179.
-The camera doesn’t possess Bluetooth connectivity but it has the Wi-Fi and NFC capability that helps you transfer images wirelessly.
+The camera doesn’t possess Bluetooth connectivity but it has Wi-Fi and NFC capability that helps you transfer images wirelessly.